campbell000/blog/content/articles/play-this-eternal-sonata.md

 Let me set the stage: my fiance and I were absolutely *pumped* to play this game.
 It routinely ranks very highly on "Best Of Tales Series" lists such as [this one](https://www.thegamer.com/best-tales-games-ranked/), which claims that it's the 2nd best Tales game of all time.
 Having played other games on that list and loving them (warts included), my fiance and I were eager to get this Symphonic party started.

 Having said that, we knew that we'd have to temper our expectations.
-The game *is* over 15 years old: game design, art, and graphics and dramatically improved since 2004, so we tried to keep that in mind as we played.
+The game *is* over 15 years old: game design, art, and graphics have dramatically improved since 2004, so we tried to keep that in mind as we played.

 But despite our best attempts to play the game as if we were starry-eyed preteens in the 2000's, drinking our [Caprisuns](https://parents.caprisun.com/) and slurping our [yogurt through a tube](https://www.yoplait.com/product-category/gogurt/), the game never clicked with us.
 It took about 20 hours for my fiance and I to realize that we were wishing this game would hurry up and get itself over with.
 We *did* finish the game after 40 hours or so (as Tales fans, we felt that it was our *duty*), but I almost wish we hadn't.